adamliesko/retry/README.md

 ![Lego Batman gif retry](https://media.giphy.com/media/JJhiRdcYfcokU/giphy.gif)

-Retry is a Go package which wraps a function calls it repeatedly, until it succeeds - not returning an error.
+Retry is a Go package which wraps a function and invokes it repeatedly, until it succeeds - not returning an error.
 Multiple retry-able options are provided, based on number of attempts, delay options between attempts, errors to retry on or ignore, post attempts callback etc. Usable for interaction with flake-y web services and similar unreliable sources of frustration.